-However, as shown by Kojima (2012), any stable matching for an improvement profile may be Pareto dominated for the minority students by a stable matching for the original one.
-On the other hand, our mechanism leads a student optimal M-stable matching for the profile of the sets of two priorities of schools that weakly Pareto dominates any stable matching for the improvement profile.
-Thus, although the result of the mechanism may violate some improved priorities of minority students, in that case, some minority students are better off compared to any stable matching for the improvement profile.
+However, Kojima (2012) shows that any stable matching for an improvement profile may be Pareto dominated for the minority students by a stable matching for the original one.
+On the other hand, our mechanism leads a student optimal M-stable matching for the profile of the sets of the two priority orders of schools that weakly Pareto dominates any stable matching for the improvement profile.
+Thus, although the result of the mechanism may violate some (improved) priorities of minority students, in that case, some minority students are better off compared to any stable matching for the improvement profile.
 Moreover, the mechanism achieves the minority optimality and thus the result is never Pareto dominated for the minority students by any stable matching for the original profile.

 We also consider two improvements of an original priority profile such that one profile more improves the original profile than the other.
 We say that the mechanism is responsive to improvements if its result with the more improved profile (and the original one) is not Pareto dominated for the improved group by that with the less improved profile (and the original one).
 We show that our mechanism is responsive to improvements.